"And I will save thy children" (1 Nephi 21:25)

-The Council of the First Presidency and the Quorum of the Twelve Apostles of The Church of Jesus Christ of Latter-day Saints now stipulates that children whose primary residence is with "adults who choose to enter into a same-gender marriage or similar relationship" cannot be blessed and named upon the records of the Church nor can they be considered for baptism and membership in the Church until the age of 18 (First Presidency Letter of 13 November 2015; for the study, prayer, and revelation leading to the policy, now also see President Russell M. Nelson, "Becoming True Millennials," 11 January 2016, https://www.lds.org/broadcasts/archive/worldwide-devotionals/2016/01?lang=eng).
+The Council of the First Presidency and the Quorum of the Twelve Apostles of The Church of Jesus Christ of Latter-day Saints now stipulates that children whose primary residence is with "adults who choose to enter into a same-gender marriage or similar relationship" cannot be blessed and named upon the records of the Church nor can they be considered for baptism and membership in the Church until the age of 18 (First Presidency Letter of 13 November 2015; for the study, prayer, revelations, and confirmations leading to the policy, now also see President Russell M. Nelson, "Becoming True Millennials," 11 January 2016, https://www.lds.org/broadcasts/archive/worldwide-devotionals/2016/01?lang=eng).

 Enrollment on Church records, the first step to baptism at the customary age of eight, would inevitably lead to a struggle--a tug-of-war--between the doctrine and practices of the Church and the choices of parents, with the child unwittingly and innocently caught in the middle.
 The result would be an unfair, and untenable, test of loyalty.
 "Filled with compassion for all, and especially for the children," the presiding Brethren began the rigorous, "wrenching," "sacred process" of seeking divine revelation and of waiting on the Lord's Prophet, according to President Russell M. Nelson.
 "Our concern with respect to children is their current and future well-being and the harmony of their home environment" (First Presidency Letter).
 The updated policy aligns itself to "revealed doctrine" "that families are eternal in nature and purpose" (Letter) and "originates from a desire to protect children in their innocence and in their minority years. . .
 We don't want the child to have to deal with issues that might arise where the parents feel one way and the expectations of the Church are very different," says Elder D. Todd Christofferson.
 He speaks of "difficulties, challenges, conflicts that can injure their development in very tender years" ("Elder Christofferson Says Handbook Changes Regarding Same-Sex Marriages Help Protect Children," lds.org).